blackpan2/HealthNet/README.md

 # HealthNet
+An online resource that will help hospitals be more efficient.

 # Preface

 This is guide to set this Python and Django based project up and running.
 The versions that are required to run this are Python 3.4.3, Django 1.8.3, Sqlite 3.7.11.

-# Introduction

-This is Healthnet, an online resource that will help hospitals be more efficient.

 # Install